UK Social Media Strategy: Data-Backed Content Format Insights

 - Hook viewers quickly: Grab attention within the first 3 seconds of a video.

-- Use hidden engagement tools: Encourage comments, shares, direct messages and saves – these often matter more than visible likes.
+- Use hidden engagement tools: Encourage comments, shares, direct messages, and saves.
+These often matter more than visible likes.

 In Summary: UK Social Media Strategy